HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 1.  <span class="bg-success" markdown="1">a clinical status of the condition (e.g., active or resolved)</span><!-- new-content -->
 1.  a verification status
-1.  a category code of ‘sdoh’
+1.  a category code of 'LG41762-2'(Social Determinants Of Health)
 1.  a date of diagnosis*
 1.  <span class="bg-success" markdown="1">abatement date (in other words, date of resolution or remission)</span><!-- new-content -->
 1.  a date when recorded*